 We emphasise work-related learning so you’ll experience guest lecturers from industry speakers such as Tom Martin, Ian Beesley and Murat Özkasim.
 We also encourage international residential visits to engage with the international creative industry.

-For all relevant policies and procedures and other relevant documents please see the University Centre Leeds website here.
+For all relevant policies and procedures and other relevant documents please see the University Centre Leeds policies here.

 A typical offer would normally be made up of appropriate level 3 qualifications, such as full A levels or BTEC L3 Diploma.
 This could be translated as 2 x D at A level, or a Merit profile in a relevant BTEC National Diploma/Certificate, together with 5 of GCSE grades at C or above including English (Maths isn’t required).
 However, factors such as previous experience and performance at interview can support the application.

 We welcome applications from mature candidates who may not have met the academic criteria, but can demonstrate a wealth of experience in their chosen field.
 Candidates in this category and otherwise are likely to be interviewed to assess their suitability for the course and asked to provide a portfolio of evidence to support their application.

 In the absence of formal learning qualifications applications are welcomed from persons who can demonstrate relevant work experience, including work in a voluntary capacity.

 The course structure actively supports claims for Accreditation of Prior Certified Learning (APCL) and Accreditation of Prior Experiential Learning (APEL).